5.03 MD-MPP Program (John F. Kennedy School of Government)

 Students may request a Kennedy School catalogue, application, or other information or arrange a visit by contacting the Admissions Office (http://www.hks.harvard.edu/degrees/admissions/contact).
 Students must inform their Academic Society and the HMS Registrar’s Office of their intention to pursue a joint degree by May 31 for the fall term and by October 31 for the spring term.

 MD students must complete the entire third-year Principal Clinical Experience (PCE) before enrolling in any Master’s degree program, including the MPP at the Kennedy School of Government.
-In addition, the master’s program must be completed prior to or in conjunction with the final year of the MD degree.
+In addition, the master’s program must be completed prior to or in conjunction with the final year of the MD program.

 To create and nurture a diverse community